New Hampshire

 Eligibility Requirements

-• A U.S. citizen
+• Be a U.S. citizen

-• Domiciled in New Hampshire
+• Be domiciled in New Hampshire (your primary place of residence)

 In New Hampshire, you only lose your right to vote if you are currently incarcerated for a felony conviction.
 If you lost your voting rights because of a conviction, you could register to vote immediately after release.
 Your voting rights are not restricted by pretrial detention, misdemeanors, probation, or parole.